Use the keys in the

 |4||You can define more than one custom role under the

 The formatting keys that a custom role can accept are listed in Role Category Keys.
+Be aware that some keys do not apply to the context where the role is used.
 Let’s look at some custom role definition and usage examples in the next section.

 In the following example, a custom role named